c-spruit/capstone_project/README.md

 * Zero Cross Rate
 * Root Mean Squared

 These were extracted using the python package Librosa.
-For each

 ## Modelling